Changing our diet is perhaps the single biggest way we can reduce our impact on the environment.

 Regularly avoiding meat, even for just one day a week, will not only help the planet but also add variety to your diet and give you the chance to try some delicious new recipes.

-Beef is by far the worst culprit for environmental impact - using 28 times more land and 11 times more water than for pork or chicken resulting in five times more climate-warming emissions.
+Beef has the highest environmental impact - using 28 times more land and 11 times more water than for pork or chicken resulting in five times more climate-warming emissions.
 Giving up beef alone could reduce your carbon footprint more than giving up your car.

 Vegetarian, pescetarian and vegan

 Diets that avoid meat (vegetarian), meats other than fish (pescetarian) or all animal products (vegan) are on the rise, with many citing the environment as a reason.
 The NHS says with good planning and an understanding of what makes up a healthy, balanced vegan diet, you can get all the nutrients your body needs.

 You can compare the environmental impact of different food choices using the BBC’s handy calculator.

 Overfishing and bycatch (other marine creatures being caught up in nets) are responsible for declines in ocean wildlife populations.
 Follow the Marine Conservation Society good fish guide and buy fish that carry the MSC logo.